ka-de/pattern/README.md

 ```

+- **Movement Improvements**
+  - Coyote Time after falling off a ledge
+    - Needs a raycast
+  - Coyote Time while jumping and pressing the jump button.
+    - There is already some check for being in the air we just need the input part I think.
+  - Jump Improvements
 - AI Stuff ⚠️ Started work
+  - Basic Timer with Action Scheduling
+    - Thirst
+    - Fatigue
 - A* Pathfinding
 - Use something to copy `dxil.dll` and `dxcompiler.dll` to Windows builds.
 - begin YarnSpinner integration ✅